DanielNoord/pydocstringformatter/docs/usage.rst

                             Activate or deactivate split-summary-body: Split the
                             summary and body of a docstring based on a period and max length.
-The maximum length of a summary can be set with the --max-summary-lines option.
-This formatter is currently optional as its considered somwehat
+The maximum length of a summary can be set with the --max-summary-lines option. (default: True)
-                            opinionated and might require major refactoring for existing projects. (default: True)
       --beginning-quotes, --no-beginning-quotes
                             Activate or deactivate beginning-quotes: Fix the
                             position of the opening quotes. (default: True)